k1a11220/Free2CAD/README.md

 Please read the README file in *dataAndModel* folder for more details.

+### 🔴 IMPORTANT about data downloading❗🔴
+The current data hosting is broken, we are working on it to find more permanent alternative places.
+Hopefull, we can make it alive soon.

 ## Citation
 If you use our code or model, please cite our paper: